airyhq/airy/docs/docs/integrations/rasa-suggested-replies.md

 ### Step 1: Add a custom response type

-The easiest way to instruct Rasa to suggest replies for a given user messages is by adding them as a [custom response type](https://rasa.com/docs/rasa/responses/#custom-output-payloads).
+The easiest way to instruct Rasa to suggest replies for user messages is by adding them as a [custom response type](https://rasa.com/docs/rasa/responses/#custom-output-payloads).
 To do this we add the following block to the `responses` section in our `domain.yaml`:

 ```yaml
 responses: